 In the previous article in this 3 part series, “I Need You, Physically” we talked about the ways we communicate and fulfill our emotional needs for security, significance and closeness through physical intimacy and sex.

 We All Need Answers To Our Fundamental Attachment Questions, (often several times a day), from our partners.

 But giving and receiving those answers isn't always that simple, is it?

 - Have you ever been, or are you now in, a relationship with someone who struggles with physical intimacy?

 - Or do you ever find yourself uncomfortable with physical intimacy with your partner?

-In the next article in the series“Healthy happy relationships need trust” we’ll discuss how attachment styles are based on, and drive our ability to trust and how that trust is so interwoven with physical intimacy.
-Also, we are all concerned about emotional fulfillment and how do we do it in the different attachment styles.
-For more on attachment development, check out this article.
-Also we just published our new book, an in-depth look at Love, Sex, and Passive Aggressive Behavior.
+In the next article in the series “Healthy relationships need trust” we’ll discuss how attachment styles are based on and drive our ability to trust and how that trust is so interwoven with physical intimacy.
+Also, we are all concerned about emotional fulfillment and how do we do it through different attachment styles.

 Please, join the discussion on this topic by adding comments or questions to the conversation.